 Whatever your opinion on pigeons, they are not a tennis player’s friend.
 Wimbledon has one very special form of security to make sure that the pitch stays in pristine condition throughout the year and also wards off unwanted guests when matches are on.
-Rufus the Hawk is an integral part of Wimbledon, weighing no more than 1 pound, he and his handler; Imogen Davies, take this job very seriously throughout the year.
+For over 15 years Rufus the Hawk has been an integral part of Wimbledon.
+Weighing no more than a pound, he and his handler; Imogen Davies, take this job very seriously throughout the year.

 5. Time to serve!

-You can’t go to Wimbledon without indulging in traditional summer treats!
-Every year, 166,000 servings of Strawberries, 10,000 litres of litres of dairy cream, and 320,000 glasses of Pimm’s are consumed during the weeks of Wimbledon.
-It’s the largest European catered-for sporting event, hiring over 1,800 staff to make sure that all guests are suitably fed and watered throughout the tournament.
+Wimbledon wouldn't be Wimbledon without traditional summer treats!
+Traditionally around 166,000 servings of Strawberries, 10,000 litres of litres of dairy cream, and 320,000 glasses of Pimms are consumed during the weeks of Wimbledon.
+In normal years, it is the largest European catered-for sporting event, hiring over 1,800 staff to make sure that all guests are suitably fed and watered throughout the tournament.

-So it’s simply down to you to make sure that the Pimms is chilled and the Strawberries and cream are ready to be served.
-What could be more British than that?
+Most of us of course will be enjoying the action from home, so it's down to you to make sure that the Pimms is chilled and the strawberries and cream are ready to be served.